Petah69/Franky/Docs/Instructions/Installation.md

 1. Create an AD group where you can add all role groups (nesting) that should have access to Franky for example "Franky.Access"
 2. Create an AD group that are named "Franky" that group will give all members of it access to the Franky role.
 3. It's recommended that you create a group for the standard roles for PowerShell Universal also but no need to add any members in them.
 This is just so not someone can login as that role.
-4. Create the follwoing groups: PSU.PowerUser , PSU.Operator , PSU.Administrator , PSU.Execute , PSU.Reader
+4. Create the following groups: PSU.PowerUser , PSU.Operator , PSU.Administrator , PSU.Execute , PSU.Reader
 5. Add all of the groups that you created in 4. and also the Franky group to the group Franky.Access
 6. Add the user that you want to use to administrate PowerShell Universal to PSU.Administrator and Franky group.